Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Adversary's Expected Estimation Error}

-In location privacy, the adversary's expected estimation error measures the adversary's correctness by computing the expected distance between the true outcome $x_c$ and the estimate $x$ using a distance metric $d()$, for example the Euclidean distance or a metric that yields either $0$ or $1$ (in this case, the metric reduces to the adversary's probability of error).
-The expectation is computed over the posterior probability of the adversary's estimates $x$ based on his observations $o$~\citep{shokri_quantifying_2011}.
+In location privacy, the adversary's expected estimation error measures the adversary's correctness by computing the expected distance between the true location $x^*$ and the estimated location $x$ using a distance metric $d()$, for example the Euclidean distance or a metric that yields either $0$ or $1$ (in this case, the metric reduces to the adversary's probability of error).
+The expectation is computed over the posterior probability of the adversary's estimated locations $x$ based on his observations $y$~\cite{shokri_quantifying_2011}.

+The metric can also be used in other domains if an appropriate distance metric is available.
+In genomic privacy, for example, the distance metric depends on how the values of genetic variations are encoded~\cite{humbert_addressing_2013}.